ashokgelal/ashokgelal.com/source/_posts/hello-future.md

 tags:
 ---

-> "A journey of thousand miles start with a single step." - Lao Tzu
+> "A journey of a thousand miles begins with a single step." - Lao Tzu

 I have been thinking about working on a simple web project for couple of weeks now.
 I will go into more details about the project in a future post but for now let me tell you why I am here.